Granville man charged in Vermont triple homicide

 Crossman Jr.’s mother said she received a text from her son at 4:35 a.m. saying something bad happened and he was at Wells, Vt.
 School being questioned by law enforcement.

-She said her that he had sought treatment from multiple psychiatric doctors and sought in-patient treatment at mental health rehab facilities, the affidavit stated.
+She said that he had sought treatment from multiple psychiatric doctors and sought in-patient treatment at mental health rehab facilities, the affidavit stated.

 She went on to say that his behavior was becoming more erratic.
 He was talking to himself as if he were having a conversation in his mind.
 He was not on any medication, drank alcohol occasionally and was believed to smoke marijuana.